 Rebecca Valley is the founder and Editor-in-Chief of Drizzle Review.
 Her first chapbook The Bird Eaters was published by dancing girl press in July 2017.
 She also serves as the associate poetry editor at Fairy Tale Review, and is an incoming MFA candidate at the University of Massachusetts Amherst.
 Her literary interests include poetry, Caribbean and Latin American literature, genre-fiction by women, magical realism, children’s literature, historical non-fiction, and books about cowboys, pirates, and the ocean floor (though usually not all at once).
 You can find more of her work on her website.

-Leonora Simonovis grew up near Caracas, Venezuela.
+Leonora Simonovis is a Contrbuting Editor at Drizzle Review.
+She grew up near Caracas, Venezuela.
 She holds a Ph.D. in Hispanic literatures from Washington University in St. Louis and is currently an Associate Professor of Latin American and Caribbean literatures at the University of San Diego.
 Her academic essays and articles have appeared in peer reviewed journals and anthologies in the US and abroad, and her poetry, in English and Spanish, has been published in The Eunoia Review, Sorbo de letras, The American Journal of Poetry, the San Diego Poetry Annual, and the anthology A year in Ink (vol.10).
 Her reading interests include science fiction and fantasy, poetry, memoir, children’s books, essays, Latin American and Caribbean literatures, nature and travel writing.

 Michelle Mitchell-Foust is a Contributing Editor at Drizzle Review.
 She received her Ph.D. in Creative Writing from the University of Missouri-Columbia, and she is the author of six books in English: two books of poems, Circassian Girl (Elixir Press) and Imago Mundi (Elixir Press) and two poetry chapbooks, Poets at Seven (Sutton Hoo Press) and Exile (Sangha Press).
 Two anthologies that she co-edited with Tony Barnstone, Human and Inhuman Monster Poems and Monstrous Verse, were published by Everyman Press in 2014 and 2015, respectively.
 Two of her books, The Five Dreams of the Body and Bird Alchemy were published serially by Chinese publishers in the U.S. She was the winner of a National Endowment for the Arts Grant, the Elixir Press Poetry Prize, the Nation/”Discovery” Award, the Columbia University Poetry Prize, a Writers At Work Fellowship, the Missouri Arts Council Biennial Award, two University of Missouri-Columbia Creative Writing Fellowships, and an Academy of American Poets Prize.
 Her first book, Circassian Girl, was nominated for a Pulitzer Prize.
 Her work has appeared in The Nation, Poetry, The Washington Post, Antioch Review, Hayden’s Ferry Review, Burnside Review, The Journal, and The Colorado Review, among many other journals and anthologies.
 She has been a poetry editor for several journals, including The Missouri Review.
 She lives and teaches in Oregon.